idexus/Sharp.UI/doc/shellapplication.md

-## Shell
+# Shell Application

-Defining your application's shell
+An example of the application shell

 ```cs
 using Sharp.UI;